Wills Power of Attorney Legal Advice How it Works Pricing

 Blog Header Images 02

-One of the first tasks someone is faced with after the passing of a loved one is to provide details for the death certificate to medical staff or the funeral director.
-This includes providing the deceased’s full legal name, any other names they were known by, when and where they were born, and details of their relationships and family.
+As a living relative, one of the first tasks after a person's death is to provide details for the official death certificate with medical staff or the funeral director.
+This includes providing the deceased's full legal name, any other names they were known by, when and where they were born, and details of their relationships and family.

-Death certificates are severely undervalued documents, prone to errors and incorrect information.
-The details included on a death certificate can impact many things, including but not limited to the interpretation of a Will, who inherits the estate according to the laws of intestacy (where someone has died without a Will), how a superannuation or life insurance policy will be paid out, and even statistics used to form public health policies.
+In this sense, death certificates are severely undervalued documents, prone to errors and incorrect information.
+The details included on a death certificate can impact everything from the interpretation of a Will, who inherits the estate according to the laws of intestacy (where someone has died without a Will), how a superannuation or life insurance policy will be paid out, and even statistics used to form public health policies.

 What can go wrong if there's a mistake on the death certificate?

-It’s understandable that, amid the grief of losing a loved one, people may make mistakes when filling out the subsequent paperwork.
-However, these mistakes can have significant repercussions.
+It's understandable that, amid the grief of losing a loved one, people may make mistakes when filling out the subsequent paperwork.
+However, these mistakes can have significant repercussions- both for the farewell of the deceased person, their estate and their family.

 Tip: When providing details of the deceased’s name, make sure it’s consistent with the spelling of the name in the Will.
 You should also ensure the names of the next of kin (i.e., spouse or children) are spelled consistently.